BerkZerker/Tower-Defense-Game/project_plan.md

 4. Establish core combat mechanics
 5. Develop basic card system

 This plan provides a framework for development while allowing for iteration and adjustment based on testing and feedback.
-Would you like to proceed with any specific phase or need clarification on any aspects?